Several categories of portrait painting from the beginning till the end of the 1990s

-Some of the earliest examples of portraiture can be found in ancient Egypt, where paintings of pharaohs and their families were created on tomb walls.
+We can find some of the earliest portrait paintings in ancient Egypt, where paintings of pharaohs and their families decorate tomb walls.
 Portrait busts and statues were also popular in ancient Greece and Rome.
-During the Middle Ages, portraiture was primarily used in religious art, with depictions of saints and religious figures.
+In the Middle Ages we find portraiture primarily in religious art, with depictions of saints and religious figures.

 Portrait painting never played a major role in China.
-Apart from depictions of emperors and ancestors, man was generally only painted as a small part of a large landscape.
+Apart from depictions of emperors and ancestors, humans usually only appear as small parts of a large landscape.